GRESB/api-docs/source/includes/_batch-operations.md

     "create": [
       // any number of asset representations
     ],
+    "always_create": [
+      // any number of asset representations without validation
+      // requires some fields to be present (see below), otherwise the entire batch will fail ],
     "update": [
       // any number of partial asset representations
+      // each one must include "gresb_asset_id"
+    ],
+    "always_update": [
+      // any number of partial asset representations without validation
       // each one must include "gresb_asset_id"
     ],
     "delete": [